 This GPS-enabled tracker is perfect for tracking pool and open water swimming.
-Other relevant metrics that can be tracked include stroke count, heart rate, pace, distance travelled, and distance per stroke.
-It also has options for timed sets and drill tracking.
+Other relevant metrics that can be tracked include stroke count, heart rate, pace, distance traveled, and distance per stroke.
+It also has options for timed sets and drill tracks.

 The Swim 2 was, of course, designed with swimming in mind, and it works admirably in the pool.
 It can detect the kind of stroke you’re doing and calculate your SWOLF (the metric which tracks your swim efficiency).
-When practising, you can even download customised drills and set up alerts to keep you on track.
+When practicing, you can even download customized drills and set up alerts to keep you on track.

 - GPS swimming smartwatch for the pool and open...

 - Pool swim mode: records distance, pace, stroke...

 If you want a more traditional smartwatch than anything sporty, this is the device for you, with 50m water resistance for pool and open water swimming.

 The Apple Watch Series 6 integrates the advanced swimming abilities of previous Apple Watch models into a larger design, allowing for more room to view your swim data in the pool or open water.

 You’ll be shown metrics such as distance traveled, average speed, and stroke form.

 During the swim, the screen is off, but the Always-On display encourages you to raise your arm to see real-time progress.

 In terms of accuracy, the Series 6 performs admirably as compared to a high-end Garmin sports watch.